Italian traditional food organic, rustic, home cooking recipes

 And Heat Storage Cookers

-This article deals with the types of cookers that are generally known as “solid fuel”, although, the same basic cookers are now also available with an oil or gas-fired heat storage system.
+This article deals with the types of cookers that are generally known as “solid fuel cookers”, although, the same basic cookers are now also available with an oil or gas-fired heat storage system.

 Why people like solid fuel cookers